-This three-day course covers the configuration, operation, and implementation of SRX Series Services Gateways in a typical network environment.
+This five-day course covers the configuration, operation, and implementation of SRX Series Services Gateways in a typical network environment.
 Key topics within this course include security technologies such as security zones, security policies, intrusion detection and prevention (IDP), Network Address Translation (NAT), and high availability clusters, as well as details pertaining to basic implementation, configuration, and management.

 Through demonstrations and hands-on labs, students will gain experience in configuring and monitoring the Junos OS and monitoring device operations.
 This course uses Juniper Networks SRX Series Services Gateways for the hands-on component, but the lab environment does not preclude the course from being applicable to other Juniper hardware platforms running the Junos OS.
 This course is based on Junos OS Release 12.1R1.9.